FriedbergLab/GOThresher/README.md

 1. Download the latest `go.obo` or `go-basic.obo` file from http://www.geneontology.org/ontology/

-2. Run the program `gothresher_prep` program and provide the downloaded `obo` file.
+2. Run the program `gothresher_prep` program and provide the downloaded `obo` file as well as the config file included in this repository.
 See the usage details [here](https://github.com/parnaljoshi/debias#generate-initial-mapping-files).
 This program needs to be run only when a new `obo` file needs to be used.

 3. Run the program `gothresher`